mherling/DistrictHeatSim/README.md

 # Usage

+geocoding
+- for the geocoding python files the libraries "Nominatim" and "Transformer are needed

 Net generation in QGIS

-To run this project, a QGIS installation is needed.
+- To run this project, a QGIS installation is needed.
 This project was created in QGIS 3.34.0.
-When opening the QGIS-file with all files in one folder, the output of "net_generation_functions.py" and "net_generation_qgis_ETRS89_MST.py" will be already there.
+- When opening the QGIS-file, the output of "net_generation_functions.py" and "net_generation_qgis_ETRS89_MST.py" will be already there as the output-files were already created and imported
-Alternatively you can open a new QGIS file.
+- Alternatively you can open a new QGIS file.
 In this case, some things still have to be done manually.
-First of, change the crs (coordinate reference system) to EPSG:25833.
-Install the QuickOSM plugin.
-Import a street-layer with QuickOSM.
-For this project, I downloaded the key "highway" with the values "primary", "secondary", "tertiary" and "residential" in "Zittau".
-After that, the python file "net_generation_qgis_ETRS89_MST.py" can be run in QGIS. "net_generation_qgis_ETRS89_MST.py" calls functions from "net_generation_functions.py".
-Note, that due to system specific file paths, some of them might have to be changed.
+First of, change the crs (coordinate reference system) to EPSG:25833 (for the given data).
+- Install the QuickOSM plugin.
+- Import a street-layer with QuickOSM.
+For this project, I imported the key "highway" with the values "primary", "secondary", "tertiary" and "residential" in "Zittau".
+- Run the python file "net_generation_qgis_ETRS89_MST.py" in QGIS.
+Note: "net_generation_qgis_ETRS89_MST.py" calls functions from "net_generation_qgis_functions.py".

-Net calculation and optimization with pandapipes
+Net simulation with pandapipes

-To run the python file "net_simulation.py" the "pandapipes" and "geopanda" libraries are needed. "net_simulation.py" calls functions from "net_simulation_pandapipes.py"
+- To run the python file "net_simulation.py" the "pandapipes" and "geopanda" libraries are needed.
+- "net_simulation.py" calls functions from "net_simulation_pandapipes.py" and "net_generation_test.py".
+- "net_simulation.py" creates a pandapipes net from gis-data.
+Alternatively, "net_generation_test.py" can be used to create a test net with the same functionality to test future algorithms.

 # Data
 For the developement and testing of the algorithms and functions, geodata is required.
 In this case a few local adresses in Zittau were choosed and geocoded.
 Also some synthetic datapoints were added.
 This dataset is saved as the csv-file "Beispieldaten_ETRS89.csv".
 The district heating network will be generated for these datapoints.

 # Scripts
-# net_generation_functions.py
+# net_generation_qgis_functions.py

 - Purpose: Provides utility functions for network generation within the GIS framework.
 - Key Functions: